 SSO Configuration via ADFS

-Onprem or Cloud
+On-Premises or Cloud

-Onprem: Prerequisites
+On-Premises: Prerequisites

-- YuChat Keycloak server (included in delivery)
+- A YuChat Keycloak server (included in the deployment package)

-HTTPS must be correctly configured on the services:
+HTTPS must be configured on both services:

-- AD FS configured for https://fs.domain.com
+- AD FS at

-- YuChat Keycloak available at https://kc-yuchat.domain.com
+https://fs.domain.com - YuChat Keycloak at

-Adding Keycloak as a client in AD FS
+Adding Keycloak as a Client in AD FS

-Create Server Application In Application Group
+Create the Server Application in the Application Group

-In AD FS, open 'Application Groups', and click 'Add Application Group…' in the context menu.
+In AD FS, open Application Groups and choose Add Application Group… from the context menu.

 Adding server to adfs

-Use the following settings:
+Use these settings:

 - Client Identifier: keycloak